 This type of coverage is generally more complex and significantly more expensive than term life insurance and may require the assistance of a financial professional or life insurance agent to purchase.

 Term life insurance is a simpler proposition than whole life insurance.
 You determine how much coverage you need and for how long.
 Your rate is set based on the factors above.
 You pay in for the length of the term, and if something happens to you, your family will reap the benefits of your foresight.

 Life insurance is a highly-regulated industry, and you certainly have options.
 Obviously, you want to do what’s right for your family and your budget.
 You also want to consider the financial strength of the issuing company and the convenience of the application process.

-That sounds a lot like Haven Life, a life insurance agency backed by industry leader MassMutual, the issuer of the Haven Term policy.
-MassMutual has a long history of financial strength and Haven Life offers the simplicity of an online application process for term life insurance and consistently great customer service reviews.
+That sounds a lot like Haven Life, a life insurance agency backed by industry leader MassMutual.
+MassMutual, and its subsidiary C.M.
+Life, issue the Haven Term policy.
+MassMutual and C.M.
+Life are rated highly for their financial strength, and Haven Life offers the simplicity of an online application process for term life insurance and consistently great customer service reviews.

-If you want to learn more, you can get started here with Haven Life’s super-useful online calculator to determine how much coverage you need, and not pay a penny more than that.
+If you want to learn more, you can get started with Haven Life’s super-useful online insurance needs calculator to determine how much coverage you need.

 Louis Wilson is a freelance writer whose work has appeared in a wide array of publications, both online and in print.
 He often writes about travel, sports, popular culture, men’s fashion and grooming, and more.
 He lives in Austin, Texas, where he has developed an unbridled passion for breakfast tacos, with his wife and two children.
 This article is sponsored by Haven Life Insurance Agency.
 Opinions are his own.